Connaxio/connaxio.github.io/docs/src/guides/tasmota_hass/README.md

 # Getting started with Tasmota and Home Assistant

-This tutorial shows how to install [Tasmota](https://tasmota.github.io/docs/) firmware on Espoir, then connect Espoir to a [Home Assistant](https://www.home-assistant.io/) installation via MQTT.
+This tutorial shows how to install [Tasmota](https://tasmota.github.io/docs/) firmware on Espoir, then connect Espoir to a [Home Assistant](https://www.home-assistant.io/) IoT dashboard installation via MQTT.

 This setup is adequate for **local, private networks** on a dedicated computer or mini-PC such as the Raspberry Pi.
 Setting up Home Assistant on a non-local device (such as a rented Virtual Private Server) is **much more** involved and requires extensive knowledge about docker containers and network security, and will not be covered here.